TerconazoleOther Names: Terazol 3, Terazol 7 Drug Class: Opportunistic Infections and Coinfections

 Mucocutaneous candidiasis is a fungal infection that is caused by Candida yeasts and affects the skin and mucous membranes (such as in the mouth or vagina).
 Mucocutaneous candidiasis (also called mucosal candidiasis) is an What is an Opportunistic Infection? fact sheet..
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
 To learn more about opportunistic infections, read the AIDSinfo

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related use of terconazole to treat uncomplicated vulvovaginal candidiasis.The above may not include all of the HIV-related uses of terconazole recommended in the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by theThe above may not include all of the HIV-related uses of terconazole recommended in the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents.
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.
+(CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related use of terconazole to treat uncomplicated vulvovaginal candidiasis.